Honorary Patron: Steven Isserlis CBE

 Looking Forward to Next Year

 The 2026 Whittington Music Festival took place on 14th – 17th May at St. John the Baptist Church in Whittington.
-Photographs and audience feedback from the festival will be posted on this site as they become available.
+Photographs and audience feedback from the festival are available on this site.

 Save The Date